Skip to main content

 Court rules expert witness impeachment with DVD improper when expert doesn't accept material as authoritative, highlighting evidence foundation requirements.

 Expert witness testimony forms a cornerstone of many personal injury cases, but the rules governing how attorneys can challenge these experts during cross-examination can be complex.
-A recent Fourth Department decision illustrates an important limitation on impeachment tactics when the foundation for evidence is lacking.
+The Fourth Department’s decision in Wild v.
+Catholic Health System illustrates an important limitation on impeachment tactics when the foundation for evidence is lacking.

-The case of Wild v.
-Catholic Health System presents a scenario where plaintiff’s counsel attempted to undermine the defendant’s expert by using an instructional DVD that the expert had helped create and finance.
-While this might seem like a compelling impeachment strategy, the court found it improper under the specific circumstances presented.
+The case presents a scenario where plaintiff’s counsel attempted to undermine the defendant’s expert by using an instructional DVD that the expert had helped create and finance.
+While this might seem like a compelling impeachment strategy—after all, what better way to impeach an expert than with their own educational materials—the court found it improper under the specific circumstances presented.

 Jason Tenenbaum’s Analysis: